azandrew-sidoine/programmingdocs/c/introduction.md

 <RValueType> FunctionName(Type [param], Type [param2]);
 ```

-Note: In C/C++ simple types or udtyes are passed by value.
+Note: In C/C++ simple types or user defined types are passed by value.
 Arrays are passed by value.

 Passing by reference create a shared pointer to a value.